connectthefuture/stackstrap.github.io/README.md

 code while worrying less about low level details about the environment that they will run in.

-## The Goal

-StackStrap is about distilling the fundamentals of DevOps and providing a concise framework to apply these fundamentals in whichever way works best for the specific team and project at hand.

-## The Triumvirate

-##### Vagrant

-[Vagrant] reduces the hugely complex subject of virtualization to a small subset of uniform and rational commands; be it virtualization on your local machine or on the cloud.
-Vagrant enables you to take the process of creating, starting, and stopping these instances to simple commands that can be remembered and understood by anyone.

-Vagrant has a massive user base contributing to it which is not fixated on any particular community.
-This makes Vagrant the perfect choice as the standard gateway to virtualization and automation.

-##### SaltStack

-[Salt] is infrastructure management software that is easy enough to get running in seconds, scalable enough to manage tens of thousands of servers, and fast enough to control and communicate with them in milliseconds.

-Salt was designed to be extremely flexible and enable the process of creatively shaping virtual systems for anything imaginable.
-The core idea behind Salt is the process of describing the "State" of a system as an object of data.
-This allows you to define your desired configuration for systems using YAML, a straight forward markup language that is easy to read and write.
-The process of defining how something will work as an object is becoming the standard in DevOps, as seen in popular tools like [Grunt] or [Gulp].

-##### Docker

-[Docker] is the evolution of how applications will run and be deployed.
-It allows you to isolate all of the processes that your application depends on within a sandboxed container.
-You can run this container on any system with a modern Linux kernel.
-The process of "docking" to a running Linux kernel means that a Docker container will boot in next to no time.
-This means that you could verify your application is running as expected on your local machine and then deliver it to a remote server.
-It also means that you can have one powerful machine that runs all of your environments (staging, production...) as proxies to a single web server.
-This offers serious cost and performance benefits while reducing a great deal of redundancies.

 [PaaS]: http://en.wikipedia.org/wiki/Platform_as_a_service
 [Heroku]: https://www.heroku.com/
 [AWS]: http://aws.amazon.com/